Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Third-order exceptional line in the -symmetric case

-In Fig.~\ref{figure3}, we display the energy spectrum of the Hamiltonian $\mathcal{H}$ in Eq.~(\ref{original-Hamiltonian}) versus the coupling strength $g_{13}/\kappa_2$ in the $\mathcal{PT}$-symmetric case.
+In Fig.~\ref{figure3}, we display the energy spectrum of the Hamiltonian $H_{\rm eff}$ in Eq.~(\ref{efftive-Hamiltonian2}) versus the coupling strength $g_{13}/\kappa_2$ in the $\mathcal{PT}$-symmetric case.
 Figures~\ref{figure3}(a) and \ref{figure3}(b) show the real and imaginary parts of the eigenvalues $\lambda_\pm$ and $\lambda_0$ given in Eq.~(\ref{pt-eigenvalue}) versus $g_{13}/\kappa_2$ in the symmetric case (i.e., $\omega_1=\omega_2=\omega_3$).
-It can be seen that the eigenvalue $\lambda_0$ is real for any values of $g_{13}/\kappa_2$ (see the solid red curves), while other two eigenvalues $\lambda_+$ and $\lambda_-$ are complex (real) when $g_{13}/\kappa_2<0.707$ ($g_{13}/\kappa_2>0.707$; see the dashed black and dotted blue curves).
-This means that in the region $g_{13}/\kappa_2>0.707$ ($g_{13}/\kappa_2<0.707$), the system is in the $\mathcal{PT}$-symmetric phase ($\mathcal{PT}$-symmetry-breaking phase).
-For $g_{13}/\kappa_2=0.707$ in particular, the three eigenvalues coalesce together (corresponding to an EP3), where the $\mathcal{PT}$-symmetric phase transition occurs.
-Compared with the symmetric case, the eigenvalues of the SC system have significantly different characteristics in the asymmetric case [i.e., $\omega_1\neq \omega_2=\omega_3$; cf.~Figs.~\ref{figure3}(a) and \ref{figure3}(c); Figs.~\ref{figure3}(b) and \ref{figure3}(d)], where the results in Figs.~\ref{figure3}(c) and \ref{figure3}(d) are obtained by numerically solving the characteristic equation in Eq.~(\ref{secular-equation}) under the $\mathcal{PT}$-symmetric conditions given in Eq.~(\ref{PT-symmetric}).
-As shown in Figs.~\ref{figure3}(c) and \ref{figure3}(d), the SC system can exhibit a $\mathcal{PT}$-symmetric phase transition at the EP2 [rather than the EP3 in the symmetric case; cf.~Figs.~\ref{figure3}(a) and \ref{figure3}(b)] with $g_{13}/\kappa_2=1.109$, where only two eigenvalues $\lambda_+$ and $\lambda_-$ (see the dashed black and dotted blue curves) are coalescent.
-In the $\mathcal{PT}$-symmetry-breaking phase with complex eigenvalues, there exists an EP3 at $g_{13}/\kappa_2=0.401$, marked by the purple dots in Figs.~\ref{figure3}(c) and \ref{figure3}(d).
-Note that no $\mathcal{PT}$-symmetric phase transition occurs at this EP3.
+It can be seen that the eigenvalue $\lambda_0$ is real for any values of $g_{13}/\kappa_2$ (see the solid red curves), while other two eigenvalues $\lambda_+$ and $\lambda_-$ are complex (real) when $g_{13}/\kappa_2<0.707$ ($g_{13}/\kappa_2>0.707$) (see the dashed black and dotted blue curves).
+This means that in the region $g_{13}/\kappa_2>0.707$ ($g_{13}/\kappa_2<0.707$), the circuit is in the $\mathcal{PT}$-symmetric phase ($\mathcal{PT}$-symmetry-breaking phase).
+In particular, for $g_{13}/\kappa_2=0.707$, the three eigenvalues coalesce together (corresponding to a third-order EP), where the $\mathcal{PT}$-symmetric phase transition occurs.
+Compared with the symmetric case, the eigenvalues of the SC circuit have significantly different characteristics in the asymmetric case [i.e., $\omega_1\neq \omega_2=\omega_3$; cf.~Figs.~\ref{figure3}(a) and \ref{figure3}(c); Figs.~\ref{figure3}(b) and \ref{figure3}(d)], where the results in Figs.~\ref{figure3}(c) and \ref{figure3}(d) are obtained by numerically solving the characteristic equation [i.e., Eq.~(\ref{secular-equation})] under the $\mathcal{PT}$-symmetric conditions given in Eq.~(\ref{PT-symmetric}).
+As shown in Figs.~\ref{figure3}(c) and \ref{figure3}(d), the SC circuit can exhibit a $\mathcal{PT}$-symmetric phase transition at the second-order EP [rather than the third-order EP in the symmetric case; cf.~Figs.~\ref{figure3}(a) and \ref{figure3}(b)] with $g_{13}/\kappa_2=1.109$, where only two eigenvalues $\lambda_+$ and $\lambda_-$ (see the dashed black and dotted blue curves) are coalescent.
+In the $\mathcal{PT}$-symmetry-breaking phase with complex eigenvalues, there exists a third-order EP at $g_{13}/\kappa_2=0.401$, marked by the purple dots in Figs.~\ref{figure3}(c) and \ref{figure3}(d).
+Note that no $\mathcal{PT}$-symmetric phase transition occurs at this third-order EP.